How Long Does Data Broker Removal Take? (2026 Timeline)

 How long until spam calls decrease?

-Expect a noticeable reduction in spam calls within 30–90 days after submitting opt-outs to Tier 1 people-search sites.
-Brokers are a primary source of the phone-number lists that telemarketers purchase, so removing your number reduces your availability in those lists over time.
+There is no verified universal timeline for spam-call reduction after submitting opt-outs.
+Brokers can be one source of the phone-number lists that telemarketers purchase, so removing your number may reduce availability in some lists over time.

 For phone-specific removal: how to remove your phone number from data brokers